DavideSte/needle_frontend/README.md

 ## About The Project

 Needle is a Single Page Application (SPA) that allows you to create a virual collection of all your favorite records.
-It was born with the idea to keep track of your collection and implements also extra feature, like the generation of playlist directly on Spotify, starting from the albums you choose.
+It was born with the idea to keep track of your collection, also it implements extra features like the generation of playlist directly on Spotify, starting from the albums you choose.
 The name "Needle" itself is a pun, since it is indeed the little needle on turntable, but its pronunciation also recall the words "Need All", to express the wish of get them all.

 ### Technologies Used